Thursday afternoon, 17 July 1997

 Saturday morning, 23 August 1997

 GM: As the months pass, Celia does get everything, and a good deal more.
 The family moves out of their rental home to a nicer place in a nice neighborhood.
 A really nice neighborhood.
 It’s a gated community called Audubon Place.
-The barbed wire-tipped concrete walls, masked guards, and leashed attack dogs might be frightening for the child, but she’s safe from behind the car window and their new home is a dream:
+The barbed wire-tipped concrete walls, masked guards, and leashed attack dogs might be frightening for the child.
+She’s safe from behind the car window, though, and their new home is a dream:

-It’s a stately Queen Anne home with beautifully landscaped grounds that include lush gardens with organically grown citrus trees and grapes, a heated inground pool lined with Italian tile, and pretty slate patio.
+It’s a stately Queen Anne home with beautifully landscaped grounds.
+Those include lush gardens with organically grown citrus trees and grapes, a heated inground pool lined with Italian tile, and pretty slate patio.
 There’s seven bedrooms, so Celia and her siblings all get a room of their own now: they don’t have to share anymore.
-There’s even a dedicated game and crafts room, and a big deck where the whole family can eat dinner outdoors from high in the sky when it’s nice weather out.
-Mommy absolutely loves the place and plans to convert one of the bedrooms into a dance studio.
+There’s even a dedicated game and crafts room, and a big deck where the whole family can eat dinner outdoors when it’s nice out.
+Mommy loves the place and plans to convert one of the bedrooms into a dance studio.

 There’s also a familiar face waiting outside.

 They have room at this place, so Sugar Cube is Celia’s now, if she feels she’s up to the responsibility of taking care of a pony.
 Being an animal’s mommy is a serious commitment.

 There are also some new rules, like no more TV.
 Daddy thinks it’s better if the kids play outside and “practice their hands and brains” instead of watching cartoons.
 Mommy agrees.
 It’s better for kids to be active.